yumemi-inc/Tart/README.md

 ### Multiple states and transitions

-In the previous examples, the state was single.
+In the previous examples, the *State* was single.
 However, in actual application development, multiple states exist, such as the UI during data loading.
 In that case, prepare multiple *States*.